Jon Stewart: The Daily Show departure

-Post-Daily Show
+2015–2023: Stand-up and Apple TV+ series

+He also guest starred in the animated series American Dad!, and The Simpsons as well as the children's television series Between the Lions, Sesame Street, Jack's Big Music Show, and Gravity Falls.
+After Stewart's departure from The Daily Show, he was listed as an executive producer on The Late Show with Stephen Colbert.
+In addition, Stewart has presented occasional comedic monologues filled with political and media commentary.

 In November 2015, it was announced that Stewart signed a four-year deal with HBO that would include exclusive digital content for HBO NOW, HBO Go, and other platforms.
 HBO programming president Casey Bloys has said that "the idea is it will be an animated parody of a cable news network with an Onion-like portal."
 The team began working with the cloud graphics company, OTOY, to build a system for creating content.
-Confirmed to be working on the project included Mike Brown, Steve Waltien, Chelsea Devantez, Lucy Steiner, Kate James, and Robby Slowik.
-The team tested material in Red Bank, New Jersey at The Count Basie Theatre Performing Arts Academy.
+Working on the project were Mike Brown, Steve Waltien, Chelsea Devantez, Lucy Steiner, Kate James, and Robby Slowik.
+The team tested material in Red Bank, New Jersey, at The Count Basie Theatre Performing Arts Academy.
 The show's premiere was moved several times, from fall 2016, to the first quarter of 2017, and then cancelled on May 23, 2017.
-The cancelation statement read:
+The cancelation statement read: "HBO and Jon Stewart have decided not to proceed with a short-form digital animated project...
+We all thought the project had great potential but there were technical issues in terms of production and distribution that proved too difficult given the quick turnaround and topical nature of the material.
+We're excited to report that we have some future projects together which you will be hearing about in the near future".

+In July 2017, HBO announced Stewart would produce a stand-up comedy special for the network, his first stand-up special since 1996.
+Ultimately, no special aired.
+In 2018, Stewart and Dave Chappelle joined forces for a duo comedy tour in the United States, and across the United Kingdom.
+Stewart performed standup in the 13th Annual Standup for Heroes event alongside John Oliver and Hasan Minhaj.